GulTion/GATEVault/CalenderNotes/2023-09-25 DS advanced .md

 - row-order and column order formulas in 3d and 2d
 - sorting techniques shortctut
 - ![[Pasted image 20230925111904.png]] new way to think about f1 and f3, f5 and f6,they are same, when we will give log both side
+- ![[Pasted image 20230925112813.png]] relationship between E and V based on the type of graph